polagoab/merge-properties-maven-plugin/README.md

 [merge-properties-maven-plugin](http://www.polago.org/merge-properties-maven-plugin),
 a Maven Plugin that merges and filters a set of Java Properties files into a single file while detecting multiple instances of the same Property Key.

+## Requirements
+Please use at least maven 3.6.0 and JDK 8.